FREE SECUR Dynamo/Solar Emergency NOAA/AM/FM Radio and Flashlight ($59.99 value) with any $250+ purchase. Coupon Code: NOAA

 Avoid any alcohol or caffeine drinks, as they will dehydrate you quickly.
 If you notice any headaches, extreme thirst, or dark-colored urine, it’s time to start drinking water, as you’re likely dehydrated.

-Carry with you a home or auto emergency kit in case any family members are injured or sick.
+Carry a home or auto emergency kit with you in case any family members are injured or sick.
 Find something portable you can carry while you are out of town.

 You can buy one pre-made or assemble the necessary materials yourself.